JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 mercenary ends had never entered her head.
 The task I had set myself began to look like a harder task than I had bargained for.

-“It sounds strangely,” I went on, “in my old-fashioned ears—-”
+“It sounds strangely,” I went on, “in my old-fashioned ears—”

 “What sounds strangely?” she asked.